measure-sh/measure/measure-android/docs/features/feature_screenshot.md

 ## Masking PII and Sensitive Data

 Note that screenshots can leak sensitive information.
-To prevent this, Measure masks sensitive information in the screenshot by default and provides a way to hide all text from the screenshots as well.
+To prevent this, Measure masks all text and media from screenshots by default.
+Masking levels can be configured to suit your requirements as described below.

 ### Configuring Masking Level